awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  In the AWS Management Console, the choice is represented by the check box **Attach future instances added to this cluster**\.
 When you keep check box clear, the custom endpoint uses a static list containing only the DB instances specified in the dialog\.
 When you choose the check box, the custom endpoint uses an exclusion list\.
 In this case, the custom endpoint represents all DB instances in the cluster \(including any that you add in the future\) except the ones left unselected in the dialog\.
 The AWS CLI and Amazon RDS API have parameters representing each kind of list\.
 When you use the AWS CLI or Amazon RDS API, you can't add or remove individual members to the lists; you always specify the entire new list\.

  Aurora doesn't change the DB instances specified in these lists when DB instances change roles between primary instance and Aurora Replica due to failover or promotion\.
 For example, a custom endpoint with type `READER` might include a DB instance that was an Aurora Replica and then was promoted to a primary instance\.
-However, you can only connect to a DB instance through a custom endpoint when that DB instance has a role compatible with the type of the custom endpoint \(`READER`, `WRITER`, or `ANY`\)\.
+The type of a custom endpoint \(`READER`, `WRITER`, or `ANY`\) determines what kinds of operations you can perform through that endpoint\.

  You can associate a DB instance with more than one custom endpoint\.
 For example, suppose that you add a new DB instance to a cluster, or that Aurora adds a DB instance automatically through the autoscaling mechanism\.
 In these cases, the DB instance is added to all custom endpoints for which it is eligible\.
 Which endpoints the DB instance is added to is based on the custom endpoint type of `READER` , `WRITER`, or `ANY`, plus any static or exclusion lists defined for each endpoint\.
 For example, if the endpoint includes a static list of DB instances, newly added Aurora Replicas aren't added to that endpoint\.
 Conversely, if the endpoint has an exclusion list, newly added Aurora Replicas are added to the endpoint, if they aren't named in the exclusion list and their roles match the type of the custom endpoint\.